-Figure 4.7: Ritz-Carlton SUP Graphic for Lincoln Drive East Gateway

-Figure 4.8 illustrates the monument entry concept developed with the Plan and themed using stylized Golden Barrel Cactus cutouts over a blue patina steel background.
+Figure 4.7: Ritz-Carlton SUP Graphic for Lincoln Drive East Gateway illustrates Figure 4.8 the entry monument concept developed with the Plan and themed using stylized Golden Barrel Cactus cutouts over a blue patina steel background.
 This concept sign could be used in place of the oversized existing monumentation shown in the SUP graphic and reversed for the south side of Lincoln Drive.
-This is the only gateway where signage on both sides of the road is being considered.
+This is the only gateway where road is being considered.

-Figure 4.8: Golden Barrel Cactus Themed Entry Monument Conceptual Design
+Figure 4.8: Golden Barrel Cactus Themed Entry Monument Conceptual Design signage on both sides of the Note - Graphics are conceptual in nature and do not necessarily road is being considered.